Subtext goes right here whatever you want to say goes here

 The study results indicate that the direct mechanism behind common allergies may be an oral probiotic deficiency.
 In other words, the lack of beneficial bacteria, Streptococcus, and Veilonella, in the oral/nasal cavities causes allergies.
 These bacteria are mutualists.
 Together, they produce metabolites that pacify the nearby immune system.
 With this in mind, I developed a prebiotic mix to promote those probiotics.
 As a result, the subject reached long-term remission from his allergies.

 In addition, the study led to the development of the Theory of the Negative Trigger (TNT).
-TNT advocates that oral probiotics are a negative trigger controlling the immune system so that the host and hosted microbiota can make peace with each other.
-As a consequence of the theory, we may modulate the interaction between microbiota and the immune system to prevent, treat, and even cure allergies, autoimmune diseases, and potential cancers.
+TNT advocates that oral probiotics are a negative trigger controlling the immune system, so the host and hosted microbiota can make peace with each other.
+As a consequence of the theory, we may modulate the interaction between microbiota and the immune system to prevent, treat, and even cure allergies, autoimmune diseases, and potentially cancers.

 List of abbreviations: TNT, Theory of the Negative Trigger; OTU, operational taxonomic unit; QIIME, Quantitative Insights Into Microbial Ecology

-This article uses “allergies” to describe common allergies and allergic rhinitis.
+This article uses “allergies” when referring to common allergies and allergic rhinitis.

-Before the appearance of the first symptoms, the subject intensified his oral hygiene routine.
-In his first ten years in the US, he brushed his teeth only once a day.
+Prior to the appearance of the first symptoms, the subject intensified his oral hygiene routine.
+In his first ten years in the US, he only brushed his teeth once daily.
 Gradually, he began introducing additional dental hygienic practices, such as dental cleaning, flossing, tongue scraping, and using mouthwash.
-Eventually, before allergy symptoms first appeared in the winter, CSH brushed and flossed his teeth once every day.
+Eventually, before allergy symptoms first appeared in the winter, CSH brushed and flossed his teeth once daily.
 He also scraped his tongue several times a week and used mouthwash frequently.
 In addition, he took antibiotics for a week to treat a lasting cough.
 Researchers have observed the association between the use of antibiotics and the subsequent appearance of allergic symptoms (Foliaki et al., 2009).

 After reflecting on his life in the past 18 years, CSH suspected that changes in his oral microbiota might have contributed to the development of his allergies.
 So, he began to collect samples of his saliva and, for comparison, fecal matter periodically.
 Altogether, the sample collection continued until spring 2017 (Table 1).
-However, I present only data from saliva samples, as no positive result from fecal samples.
+However, I present only data from saliva samples here, as no positive result was found from fecal samples.

 The first episode of CSH’s allergic rhinitis lasted a year and a half.
 It ended in the summer of 2015 and became seasonal afterward.
+In other words, he partially grew out of his allergies.
 During this time, CSH experimented by reducing his oral hygiene for several weeks.
-Consequently, local moderate periodontitis developed as well as bleeding and gum recession, but his allergy symptoms persisted.
+Consequently, local moderate periodontitis and bleeding, and gum recession developed, but his allergy symptoms persisted.
 Resuming brushing and flossing for two weeks healed the inflammation, while the allergy symptoms continued.
-After that time, his only oral hygiene practice was to brush his teeth once a day without toothpaste.
+After that time, his only oral hygiene practice was brushing his teeth daily without toothpaste.
 His allergy symptoms were alleviated during two four to eight-week trips abroad but never completely disappeared before the summer of 2015 (Timeline in Table 1 and Figure 1A).

 For comparison, saliva samples of his family members were also collected (Table 1).
 The samples collected before 2017 were sequenced and analyzed using a commercial service (Supplemental material).
-Yet, the result did not show any significant difference between the fecal samples before and after the summer of 2015 (data not shown).
+Yet, the result showed no significant difference between the fecal samples before and after summer 2015 (data not shown).

 The results of CSH’s saliva samples show that the relative abundance of Veillonella, a helpful bacteria, increased (p=0.042) in saliva samples collected after the summer of 2015 (Figures 1A, 1B).
 Besides that, an increase in Streptococcus was not significant.
 The initial analysis indicated that the difference in abundance of Veillonella in CSH and his family members is insignificant.
 However, one family member also suffers from seasonal allergies.
 His saliva had Veillonella at half of those of non-allergic family members.
 The average abundance of Veillonella in the two non-allergic family members was five to six times as high as in the two subjects with allergies.
 Also, two of the three OTUs (operational taxonomic units) in the genus of Streptococcus had similar distribution patterns in the family as Veillonella (Figure 1C).

-Numerous studies indicate that Streptococcus and Veillonella grow together in the oral cavity with a mutualistic relationship (Takei et al., 1968; van der Hoeven et al., 1978).
+Numerous studies indicate that Streptococcus and Veillonella grow together in the oral cavity with a mutualistic relationship (Takei et al., 1968van der Hoeven et al., 1978).
 Streptococcus attaches itself to surfaces, and Veillonella metabolizes the cavity-inducing lactic acid from the Streptococcus and converts it into short-chain fatty acids (SCFA).
 SCFA are less toxic than lactic acid and benefit the human host in many other ways.
-And one of them is especially relevant to this study: they interact with the immune system to reduce inflammation (Correa-Oliveira et al., 2016).
+One is especially relevant to this study: they interact with the immune system to reduce inflammation (Correa-Oliveira et al., 2016).

 Like the gut, the respiratory tract is another vulnerable interface between humans and the outside world.
 The immune system, such as the tonsil, surrounds the airway from the mouth/nose to the bronchi.
 Because the results showed reduced probiotics when the allergies were severe, I formed a hypothesis: not having enough oral probiotics is the cause of allergic rhinitis.
-In other words, we may moderate or eliminate allergy symptoms by using prebiotics to raise relevant, beneficial bacteria in the oral cavity.
+In other words, we may moderate or eliminate allergy symptoms if we use prebiotics to raise the level of relevant, beneficial bacteria in the oral cavity.

-CSH took two doses of the prebiotic mix in response as soon as his fever receded.
+CSH took two doses of the prebiotic mix in response when his fever receded.
 Surprisingly, he found his allergic symptoms gone the next day, March 15, 2017.
-He developed a hot-water-based method to clear the oral micro-ecospace for the other family member with allergies (Supplementary Figure 1).
-That was, scraping the tongue with a wet washcloth.
+He developed a hot-water-based method to clear the oral microecospace for the other family members with allergies (Supplementary Figure 1).
+That was scraping the tongue with a wet washcloth.
 Then, heat the tongue and gums by gargling and swishing hot water for more than five minutes.
-The removal of biofilm allows the targeted bacteria to grow.
-The family member took some of the prebiotic mixes immediately after the cleaning process.
+This allows the prebiotics better access into the body.
+The family member took some of the prebiotic mixes immediately after cleaning.
 His allergies went into remission as well.
 After that, CSH and this family member no longer experienced allergies for the rest of the 2017 spring season.

 The results indicate that our hypothesis is correct: oral probiotic deficiency is likely the underlying cause of allergies.
 To further confirm the theory, I wanted to see if the targeted bacteria increased after the treatments.

-Approximately three weeks after their remission, I collected the last batch of saliva samples.
+Approximately three weeks after their remission, the last batch of saliva samples was collected.
 I sequenced the samples and analyzed the data together with the previous dataset using the same service provider.
 The results showed that the relative abundance of Streptococcus and Veillonella increased in the final samples from both allergy subjects.
 The ratios of change varied between subjects and genera (Figure 1D).
 Therefore, the results support my theory that a low abundance of oral probiotics is the cause of allergies.
-The differences between the NSA23 and NSA25 samples from the non-allergic family member were likely due to an unrelated reason (Figure 1 D).
+The differences between the NSA23 and NSA25 samples from the non-allergic family members were likely due to an unrelated cause (Figure 1 D).

 The induced microbiota changes and immediate and lasting clinical responses to the intervention, though from a limited sample size, suggest a new theory for the etiology of allergy rhinitis — the Theory of Negative Trigger (TNT) — in which probiotics are the negative triggers that unleash the power of the immune system.

 TNT recognizes that the local immune system next to the respiratory tract is at the root of common allergies.
-This regional influence is more significant than that from the immune system in the gut.
+This local influence is greater than that from the immune system in the gut.
 Metabolites, including SCFA(Short Chain Fatty Acids), produced by local beneficial bacteria, likely act as a continuous messenger/pacifier to the nearby immune system.
 Modern life events, such as extreme oral hygiene or antibiotic usage, local pyrotherapy, or a fever, can remove/diminish trigger bacteria (Figure 3).

-Under healthy conditions, responsible probiotics produce enough pacifying metabolites so that the immune system does not react to commensal bacteria and environmental allergens that do not harm (Figure 3A).
+Under healthy conditions, responsible probiotics produce enough pacifying metabolites so that the immune system does not react to commensal bacteria and environmental allergens that do no harm (Figure 3A).

 Figure 3B demonstrates how common allergies develop.
 Intensive oral hygiene causes the biofilm to become vulnerable and collapse under the assault of antibiotics (Abeles et al., 2016).
 This process suppresses oral probiotics.
 Species of bacteria that are less sensitive to antibiotics take over the ecospace previously occupied by beneficial probiotics.
-The immune system, without enough pacifying messengers from probiotics, then becomes hostile to allergens.
+Without enough pacifying messengers from probiotics, the immune system becomes hostile to allergens.
 I propose the new name, Oral Probiotic Deficiency, for not having enough good bacteria in the mouth.
 In this condition, reduced oral probiotics cannot produce enough messages to calm the immune system.
 The consequences of Oral Probiotic Deficiency may include allergy and autoimmune conditions.
 In other words, the insufficiency of oral probiotics is the real cause of allergies.

 In addition to allergies, a hypersensitive immune system may cause other inflammations in the airway by attacking commensal bacteria (Figure 3B).
 These can trigger, for example, periodontitis, rhinosinusitis, and tonsillitis.
 Therefore, this theory can explain previously observed associations between oral “infectious” diseases and common allergies (Arbes and Matsui, 2011).
 Taking the prebiotic composition relieved the allergic family member’s tonsillitis.

 Theoretically, too many immune pacifying metabolites from overgrowing probiotics may dampen the local immune system too much.
-When it happens, the immune system cannot fend off even the normal commensal bacteria.
-As a result, it leads to chronic or acute infection which would reshape the whole community structure (Figure 3D).
-Studies on people under normal life conditions may help verify that prediction.
+The immune system cannot fend off even the normal commensal bacteria when it happens.
+As a result, it leads to chronic or acute infection, which would reshape the whole community structure (Figure 3D).
+Studies on people under everyday life conditions may help verify that prediction.
 The TNT hypothesis would benefit from further testing from many different perspectives: infection, allergy, and autoimmunity.

 First, removing and reapplying the triggers can be relatively easy and quick.
 Theoretically, the effects of the negative trigger should not last long after removing it.
 Many different cells in the human body can absorb and metabolize SCFAs.
-Otherwise, the power of the immune system cannot be released in time to protect the host.
+Otherwise, the immune system’s power cannot be released in time to protect the host.
 Several observations support this proposition.
-The epidemic of common allergies progresses fairly quickly in a short time at a population level.
+The epidemic of common allergies progresses pretty quickly in a short time at a population level.
 Oral biofilm disappears in less than a day under moderate fever.
 The prebiotic compound promotes oral probiotics and produces fast and lasting allergy relief.

 Second, the gut has a less significant role in common allergies.
 This study indicates the interactions between probiotics and the immune system come primarily at the local level.
 Long-distance interaction or circulation of immune cells likely plays a secondary role.

-Third, immune system programming is less important in this situation.
+Third, immune system programming is less critical in this situation.
 This study showed that allergies starting before two years of age can be reversed with the prebiotic mix.
-This result indicates that immune system programming may play a less important role in allergy development.
+This result indicates that immune system programming may be less important in allergy development.
 The concept of a critical time for immune system development should be reevaluated to determine what is programmed and what is impacted if critical time is missed.

 This is all good news for many who have allergies, autoimmune diseases, inflammations, and other conditions, including cancer.
-Many people would benefit from the power of the immune system suppressed.
-Developing a method to fine-tune the strength of the immune system temporally and spatially under these conditions would improve people’s health.
-For example, one may make the immune system more active by suppressing probiotics in the airway and gut with physical and chemical (including antibiotic) means and by adding immune stimulants (such as a vaccine).
+Many people would benefit from the power of the immune system being suppressed.
+Developing a method to fine-tune the immune system’s strength temporally and spatially under these conditions would improve people’s health.
+For example, one may activate the immune system by suppressing probiotics in the airway and gut with physical and chemical (including antibiotic) means and by adding immune stimulants (such as a vaccine).
 This may help to control chronic infections and cancers.

 The TNT theory also suggests the first critical component of a microbiota associated with a host should be communication with the host.
 Bacteria in this role should first not cause immediate harm to the host and second should be able to send pacifying signals to the host immune system.
-In humans, this communication is likely achieved through bacteria producing short-chain fatty acids.
-These bacteria are Streptococcus and Veillonella in the mouth and airway, fiber-digesting bacteria in the gut, and C. Acnes on the skin.
+This communication is likely achieved in humans through bacteria producing short-chain fatty acids.
+Streptococcus and Veillonella are in the mouth and airway, fiber-digesting bacteria in the gut, and C. Acnes on the skin.
 It is not known how widely this mechanism exists across animals/plants.
-The second component of healthy microbiota should be sufficient diversity to occupy all nutrient space with members not harmful to the host.
-The last components are guest members dropped in accidentally.
+The second component of a healthy microbiota should be sufficient diversity to occupy all nutrient space with members not harmful to the host.
+The last component is guest members dropped in accidentally.

 In short, we have discovered that the cause of many allergies is an oral probiotic deficiency, which I have verified with longitudinal, cross-sectional, and translational studies.
 Our new TNT suggests possible solutions to many practical issues.
 It explains why it is beneficial for parents to transfer their microbiota to their children by confinement of mother and newborn at the beginning of life, and fever should be kept if it is not too high.
 This theory also suggests what comprises healthy microbiota and whether it is possible to reshape microbiota for optimal immune status.

-Ethics approval and consent to participate: all Participates consented to participate.
+Ethics approval and consent to participate: all participants consented to participate.

 Consent for publication: N/A